State Required Information

 3. File a written appeal with the superintendent

-Other than in the few instances where statutorily allowed or required, student discipline and personnel matters may not be discussed in Board meetings.
+Student discipline and personnel matters may not be discussed in Board meetings other than in the few instances where they are statutorily allowed or required.
 Individuals with complaints regarding such matters should follow the sequence outlined above.